-- The genuinely creepy music, "No Cake For You", that starts up when you discover the Room Full of Crazy.
+- The genuinely creepy music, "No Cake For You", that starts up when you discover the Room Full of Crazy in Test Chamber 16.
 Now that's thinking with portals.

 - While playing through Portal, most people don't consciously realize there's music.
 It's so subtly woven into the ambient noise, it's barely even noticeable, except at a few very key moments (the radios and "Still Alive", of course, but also the end of Chamber 19, getting the fully-functional portal gun, and so on).